Rasta Pasta! Are you ready for a colorful meal bursting with flavor? Here it is!

 - Bell Peppers – Green, yellow and red… of course!

 - Jerk Seasoning – You will find two types in the grocery store, a powder and a paste.
 This recipe calls for the paste.
+You can usually find it in the international section of supermarkets.

 - Spices – Thyme, paprika, garlic powder, onion powder and Old Bay.